omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![make private button showing an eye icon with a diagonal slash through it](../../content/contentfiles/item_private.png)  Private

 Once you have entered this information and set visibility, click the Add button in the upper right hand corner of the browser window.
-You will be automatically taken to the edit form for that page.
+You will be automatically taken to that page's edit view (see below).

 If you decide you do not want to create the page, click the Cancel button.